-Formats of SATR\$\$ Attributes for Each Key Figure 8-4 The Error Code: An output argument, code, informs your program of the success or failure of the operation.
+An output argument, code, informs your program of the success or failure of the operation.
 If code is 0, the operation was entirely successful.
 Otherwise, code is always positive.
-After a call to SATR\$\$ to set a file system attribute, code may have one of many values.
-Volume 0 of this series contains a comprehensive list of all standard file system error codes.
-Error codes specific to this operation are:
+After a call to SATR\$\$ to set a file system attribute, contains a comprehensive list of all standard file system error codes.
+Error codes specific to this operation are

 Keyword Value Meaning E\$ATNS 238 Specified attribute is not supported in the directory.
 The target object does not have dta or dtc fields because it is not an entry in a hashed directory.
-E\$BPAR 6 Bad parameter. length of The the objectname as passed by the calling program is less than 1 or greater than 32.
+E\$BPAR 6 Bad parameter.
+The length of the objectname as passed by the calling program is less than 1 or greater than 32.
 E\$NRIT 10 Insufficient access rights.
-The user must have Protect access to the parent directory of the object whose file attributes are being changed for keys other than k\$sdl; for k\$sdl, the user must have Delete access to the parent directory.
+The user must have Protect access to the parent directory of the object whose file attributes are being changed for keys other than K\$SDL; for K\$SDL, the user must have Delete access to the par- ent directory.

 E\$NRIT may also indicate that the user tried to set dta or dtc without being a member of the group, .backup\$.

-E\$DIRE 14 Operation illegal on a directory.
+Keyword Value Meaning E\$DIRE 14 Operation illegal on a directory.
 An attempt has been made to set the read/write lock for a file directory.
 File directories do not have read/write locks.
-E\$IACL 150 Entry is an access category.
+E\$IACL 15 Entry is an access category.
 An attempt has been made to set a file attribute other than the date/time last modified for an access category.
-See Chapter 7, ACCESS CONTROL LISTS (ACLS), for information on access categories.
+See Chapter 9, Access Control Lists (ACLS), for information on ac- cess categories.

-Example: The following FORTRAN statement changes the read/write lock of the file MY_DATABASE to UPDT (2):
+Example: The following FORTRAN statement changes the read/write lock of the file MY\DATABASE to UPDT (2):

-CALL SATR\$\$(K\$RWLK, 'MY_DATABASE', 11, K\$UPDT, CODE)
+CALL SATR\$\$(K\$RWLK,'MY\DATABASE',11,K\$UPDT,CODE)

-9 Disk Quotas
+Disk Quotas

-This chapter describes:
+This chapter describes

-- The retrieval of information on disk space in use by a directory - How to improve quota system performance
+- Retrieving information on disk space in use by a directory - Improving quota system performance